-Key changes of the board of trustees included three resignations and 2 end of term of office.
-A Parent Governor election was held and one trustee was duly appointed.
+Key changes of the board of trustees included two resignations and no end of term office.
+A Parent Trustee election was held and one trustee was duly appointed.
 The vacancies were advertised and two community trustees were appointed by the members.
 The trustees appointed have expertise in Health and Safety and in Education Inclusion.